Bifurcation of Divorce in California

-Requirements for Bifurcation
+What Are the Requirements for Bifurcation in California?

 As mentioned previously, six months must have passed from the date the non-petitioning spouse was served with the Petition for Dissolution.

 Before an individual can file a motion for bifurcation they must file a Preliminary Declaration of Disclosure and serve it on the other party.
-The Preliminary Declaration of Disclosure requires completion of a Schedule of Assets and Debts and an Income and Expense Declaration.
+The Preliminary Declaration of Disclosure requires the completion of a Schedule of Assets and Debts and an Income and Expense Declaration.

-Consequences of Bifurcation of Marital Status
+What Are the Consequences of Bifurcation of Marital Status?

 There are some consequences that result from bifurcating a marital status.
 These can be beneficial or financially costly depending on the circumstances of the parties.
-Some examples are:

-Derivative benefits for spouses such as Social Security, require 10 years of marriage which contemplates the date your status is terminated.
+- Derivative benefits for spouses such as Social Security require 10 years of marriage which contemplates the date your status is terminated.
 If a couple has been married 8-9 years and wants to bifurcate their status prior to the 10-year mark then one can lose out on the benefits.

-If one spouse has a pension plan the other spouse loses indemnification for loss of death benefits.
+- If one spouse has a pension plan the other spouse loses indemnification for loss of death benefits.
 One party will have to pay the other spouse a monetary amount to compensate for the loss of death benefits.

 - Termination of health benefits, a requesting party may be ordered to pay costs of maintaining health insurance, often at increased COBRA premiums until judgment is issued in the entire case.

 These are just a few examples of potential consequences for terminating your marital status early from bifurcation while the remaining issues in your divorce are still pending before the court.
-It is important to speak with an attorney about your case prior to bifurcation to better understand many of these consequences.
+It is important to speak with an experienced family law attorney about your case prior to bifurcation to better understand many of these consequences.